-An oil lamp produces flame.
-Take all logical precautions to ensure safety.
-Consider the location where it is placed, such that it’s less likely to be bumped or knocked over.
-Obviously if you have children in the house, you need to be particularly concerned about the safety thereof.
+Consider the location where the lamp is placed, such that it’s less likely to be bumped or knocked over.
+Obviously if you have children in the house, you need to be particularly concerned about that.

-The chimney of an oil lamp will get very hot – even after it’s ‘off’ for awhile, so be careful.
+The chimney will get very hot – even after it’s ‘off’ for awhile, so be careful.

 Don’t add oil to a flaming or hot lamp.

 Regularly clean the chimney as soot builds up.